timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 88-MILITARY FAMILY PROGRAMS AND MILITARY CHILD CARE/SUBCHAPTER I-MILITARY FAMILY PROGRAMS.md

   * (2) ELEMENTS OF REPORTS.—Each report under this subsection shall include the following:

-    * (A) A detailed description of the programs conducted under this section to address family support requirements for family members of members of the armed forces assigned to special operations forces.
+    * (A) A detailed description of the programs conducted under this section to address family support requirements for covered individuals.

-    * (B) An assessment of the impact of the programs on military readiness and on family members of members of the armed forces assigned to special operations forces.
+    * (B) An assessment of the impact of the programs on military readiness and on covered individuals.

     * (C) A description of the special operations-peculiar aspects of the programs and a comparison and differentiation of these programs with other programs conducted by the Secretaries of the military departments to provide family support services to immediate family members of members of the armed forces.